Aubstract/AubCPU3/README.md

 The CPU architecture started as a design for a Minecraft CPU, but after my first two Minecraft CPU projects failed, I was discouraged and shelved the idea.
 I later decided to revive the project and to implement it as an emulator instead.
 I discovered that it is much easier to write an ISA emulator than it is to build a CPU in Minecraft, and so I made quick progress.
-Partway through writing the emulator I realized I needed to start on the assmebler.
+Partway through writing the emulator I realized I needed to start on the assembler.
 Luckily I could borrow code from an earlier project, and I got a barebones assembler working in under a day.
 Once I had finished the emulator and the assembler I had the confidence to attempt it in Minecraft.